Molochnikov/FateHack/README.md

-case Class::Directive::Cursor: //atPut set cursor on owner of arg or return NULL case Class::Directive::Near: //atPut check arg is near the cursor and return arg if true. if false then return class under cursor case Class::Directive::Owner: //atPut get owner of arg in the scene if it exists or return NULL }
+case Class::Directive::Cursor: //atPut set cursor on owner of arg or return NULL case Class::Directive::Near: //atPut check arg is near the cursor and return arg if true. if false then return class under cursor case Class::Directive::Owner: //atPut get owner of arg in the scene if it exists or return NULL case Class::Directive::Delete: //atPut delete arg from every other class on the scene if arg is not scene block case Class::Directive::Move: //atPut move arg by shortest path case Class::Directive::Turn: //atPut set next turn to all classes in the scene case Class::Directive::Search: //atPut find next position of arg copy in the scene case Class::Directive::Next: //atPut clear the scene except arg and his classes case Class::Directive::Far: //atPut place arg on scene to be farest by path case Class::Directive::Close: //atPut place arg to be closest by path but may block the only path through case Class::Directive::Clear: //atPut clear all clones of arg in the scene

+}
 ```